RuihangWang/Graph-Edge-Weight-Prediction/README.md

 # Benchmarking Algorithms for Edge Weight Prediction in Weighted Signed Networks

+## Introduction
-CE7490 2019 Fall - Advanced Topics in Distributed System - Project 1: Online Social Network
+CE7490 2019 Fall - Advanced Topics in Distributed System - Project 1: Online Social Network.
+This repository is the implementation of ["Edge Weight Prediction in Weighted Signed
+Networks"](https://cs.stanford.edu/~srijan/wsn/) introduced by Kumar, Srijan, et al., ICDM, 2016.

+A list of baseline algorithms can be found in the reference directory, including:

+* PageRank
+* Bias and Deserve
+* Reciprocal
+* Signed HITS
+* Status Theory
+* Triadic Balance
+* Triadic Status

 ## Installation Guide
 Running the experiment requires Python3 with corresponding packages.